alesti/cluster-in-a-box/frame-box-connection.md

 I drawed them with [Fusion360](https://www.autodesk.com/products/fusion-360/personal).
-It took 3 test print and redesign rounds until i was satisfied with the fit, there is a step in it and i needed a really tight fit.
+It took 3 test print- and redesign rounds until i was satisfied with the fit, there is a step in it and i needed a really tight fit.

 ![lid connector 3d](pics/lid-connector-3d_sm.png)